 Sports trivia also works great for a local bar in search of a trivia night theme.
 Consider timing trivia night around big games, say the day before the playoffs start.
 It gives people something to do on what is typically an off night, and it lets them know the bar is there.
 Once they are inside and having fun, unobtrusive signage about the upcoming sports events become less salesy, as they go with the whole theme of the evening.

 On the TV/Console

 Besides rentals of online equipment, video game consoles can be a great tool for facilitating a trivia night.
-The and PlayStation platforms each sell games that can be used to great effect.
-There are services, such as Jackbox Games (linked above for each platform), that specialize in party games on various platforms.
+The Xbox and PlayStation platforms each sell games that can be used to great effect.
+There are services, such as Jackbox Games (linked above for each platform), that specialize in party games on various platforms, like PC or Xbox.
 If you go this route, do not feel constrained by the rules of the game you purchase.
 You can always use a separate scoring system, with the game serving as your questions source.